-Precautions
+Precautions:

 - (Mac OS only) Do not use the ColorSync control panel to switch between different monitor calibrations by selecting different monitor color profiles.
 Always use the MultiProfiler application to configure the display profile.
-This is because the necessary color adjustments, including the Look Up Tables (LUT), are stored in the display monitor and these must be set by MultiProfiler.
-The ColorSync profiles generated by MultiProfiler contain linear Look Up Tables for the video graphics adapter. - Extreme care should be taken when using the DisplaySync Pro with certain USB devices, such as flash memory sticks and hard drives, as data can be lost or corrupted if the device is switched between upstream ports while write operations are being performed.
+This is because all of the necessary color adjustments, including the Look Up Tables, are stored in the display monitor and these must be set by MultiProfiler.
+The ColorSync profiles generated by MultiProfiler contain linear Look Up Tables for the video graphics adapter. - Extreme care should be taken when using the DisplaySync Pro with certain USB devices such as flash memory sticks and hard drives, as data can be lost or corrupted if the device is switched between upstream ports while write operations are being performed.
 Always use the device "eject" function on the host PC before switching upstream ports with these types of devices.

-See "About DisplaySync Pro" on page 22 for more information.
+Note:

-Note: This document covers the Mac OS, Windows, and Linux versions of the MultiProfiler software.
-The majority of the User Interface images in this document show the Mac OS version.
-The features, functions, and layout of all versions are identical unless otherwise noted.
+This document covers both the Mac OS and Windows versions of the MultiProfiler software.
+The features and functions of both versions are identical unless noted otherwise.
+The majority of the User Interface screen images in this document show the Mac OS version, however the Windows version is identical in layout unless noted otherwise.